InfinitePeripherals/QPayTest/docs/getting-started/ios.md

                     // Another way to add item to the invoice .addItem { (itemBuilder) -> InvoiceItemBuilder in
                         return itemBuilder
+                        /// Specify the product or service code or SKU for the invoice item.
+Required.
                         .productCode("SKU2")
+                        /// Describe the product or service on the invoice item.
+Required.
                         .productDescription("In Store Item")
+                        /// Specify the SaleCode for the product or service on the invoice item.
+                        /// Optional.
+The default value is "Sale" when not provided.
                         .saleCode(SaleCode.S)
-                            .unitPrice(1.00)
+                        /// Specify the unit price of the invoice item in the currency of the Transaction.
+Required.
+                        .unitPrice(amount)
+                        /// Specify the quantity sold of the invoice item.
+Optional.
+The default value is 1 when not provided.
                         .quantity(1)
+                        /// Set the discount amount for the item.
+                        .setDiscountTotal(0)
+                        /// Set the gross amount for the item.
+The amount should be manually calculated based on local regulation.
+                        .setGrossTotal(amount)
+                        /// Set the net amount for the item.
+The amount should be manually calculated based on local regulation.
+                        .setNetTotal(amount)
+                        /// Set the tax amount for the item.
+The amount should be manually calculated based on local regulation.
+                        .setTaxTotal(0)
+                        /// Specify the UnitOfMeasure for the quantity of the invoice item.
+                        /// Optional.
+The default value is UnitOfMeasure.Each when not provided.
                         .unitOfMeasureCode(.Each)
-                            .calculateTotals()
                     }
-                    // Calculate totals on the invoice
+                    // Calculate totals for Gross, Net, Tax, Discount for all items on the invoice.
                     .calculateTotals()
-                    // Builds invoice instance with the provided values .build()
+                    // Builds invoice instance with the provided values.
+                    .build()
 ```